Hhbecker/CoogleEngine/README.md

 * use Strcmp = string compare
 * write in some assembly directly into C to make it faster

+* make a demo folder so people can clone the repo and search amongst given files (maybe integrate a java or python GUI)

 Questions
-* why would the number of occurences passed into hm_put ever be more than one?
-* what's the deal with this chaining thing - why wouldn't I just increment the num_occurences of the llnode struct?
+* how would I go about integrating a Java or Python GUI with this C code?
 * what is the point of the #define HASHMAP_H command at the top of the header file?
 It's a compiler thing - find out more

+Why would the number of occurences passed into hm_put ever be more than one? the number of occurences passed into put is determined by calling get and incrementing the number of occurences returned

+Is chaining the linked list in a buckett design choice or is it overwriting num occurences

 Each value is assigned a key
 The key is input into a hashing function which places the key in a bucket out of N buckets